A Review of Generalized Zero-Shot Learning Methods: Review of GZSL Methods

-\item\textit{Generative-based methods:} this category learns a model to generate images or visual features for the unseen classes based on the samples of seen classes and semantic representations of both classes.
-A supervised model is trained to produce a prediction for a given test sample.
-Although these methods perform recognition in the visual space and they can be categorized as visual embedding models, we separate them from the embedding based methods.
-Two common generative-based methods are generative adversarial networks (GANs)~\cite{goodfellow2014generative} and variational autoencoders (VAEs)~\cite{kingma2013auto}.
-However, these two methods are not able to directly generate visual features for the unseen classes, as there is no explicit constraints in the learning objectives.
-To alleviate this issue, several conditional generative methods have been developed.
-A review of generative-based methods for GZSL is presented in sub-section~\ref{Sec:sec:gen} \end{itemize}
+\begin{itemize} \item\textbf{Embedding-based methods:} learn an embedding space to associate the low-level visual features of seen classes with their corresponding semantic vectors.
+The learned projection function is used to recognize novel classes by measuring the similarity level between the prototype representations and predicted representations of the data samples in the embedding space (see Fig.~\ref{fig:EmVsGen} ({a})).

-In the following sub-sections, we summarize the aforementioned categories in detail, and discuss their corresponding representative models.
+\item\textbf{Generative-based methods:} learn a model to generate images or visual features for the unseen classes based on the samples of seen classes and semantic representations of both classes.
+By generating samples for unseen classes, a GZSL problem can be converted into a conventional supervised learning problem (see Fig.~\ref{fig:EmVsGen} ({b})).
+Based on single homogenous process, a model can be trained to classify the test samples belonging to both seen and unseen classes and solve the bias problem.
+Although these methods perform recognition in the visual space and they can be categorized as visual embedding models, we separate them from the embedding based methods. \end{itemize}